JustWhit3/higgs-decay-classification/Project/README_project.md

 Contains the graph of the final AMS, obtained from the combnation of the AMS from the BDT and the DNNs outputs, with a comparison with the two single AMSs.

 #### 3) "s_c_unweighted.png"
 Contains the unweighted histogram for the final representation of the discrimination between signal and background data.
-From the physical point of view is not useful, but could be useful to show also it.
+From the physical point of view is not useful, but could be nice to show also it.

 #### 4) "s_c_weighted.png"
 Contains the weighted histogram for the final representation of the discrimination between signal and background data.
 This is more useful and correct from the physical point of view.